Marquis de Sade: Justine: Plot

-Justine arrives at a chateau where four ascetics are living a life of meditation and study.
-Justine asks for sanctuary there and is accepted by the Order.
-She learns, however, that the four men are sexual deviants whose four other female servants are, in fact, sex slaves.
+Humiliated and branded Justine arrives at a sanctuary where four ascetics, who are pretending to be religious and righteous and are posing as clerics living a life of meditation and study.
+Oblivious Justine asks for sanctuary there and is instantly accepted by a secret sadistic Order chaired by devious Father Antonin (Jack Palance) who is constantly drunk.
+She soon learns, however, that the four men are sexual deviants whose four other female servants are, in fact, former prostitutes and now serving as sex slaves.
 Justine ends up chained and tortured in the dungeon.
-Father Antonin suggests that Justine's sense of pleasure is enduring her suffering, to which Justine agrees.
-Pleased at having learnt their philosophy so swiftly, Antonin plans to "release" her by killing her in torture during a ritual.
-The ceremony goes awry and Justine escapes in the commotion.
+Father Antonin drinks a large chaise of alcohol praising Justine's sense of pleasure that is enduring her suffering, to which frightened Justine blindly agrees under pressure.
+Pleased at having learnt their philosophy so swiftly, Father Antonin, whose intoxication robs him of any sense of compassion, now plans to "release" Justine by killing her in torture during a ritual of sticking many sharp needles under her naked skin and hanging her in chains.
+The ceremony of hanging Justine goes awry when Father Antonin tortures her with a burning cross and the fire gets to the skin of her naked breasts.
+So Justine, who could not sustain the unbearable pain, suddenly screams and shakes her chains while other slaves provide help to her and assist in her escape through a tunnel during the disastrous commotion.

-Raymond finds Justine unconscious on the road and takes her to a nearby city.
-Madame Dubois spies Justine and takes her away to work as a nude show performer.
-During the show, Justine's brand causes an uproar in the venue.
-As she is being taken away by the police, she is spotted by Juliette, now a mistress of a Minister of the King.
-Juliette describes her wicked life as empty and says that Justine will earn her reward for a virtuous life despite her sufferings.
+Raymond finds Justine unconscious and half-naked lying flat on the road and takes her to a nearby city.
+There, Madame Dubois finds Justine and takes her to work as a nude show performer.
+During the show, Justine's brand "M" on her bare chest becomes visible to the crowd and causes an uproar with accusations of her being a murderer.
+As she is being taken away by the police, she is spotted by her sister Juliette, now a mistress of a powerful Minister of the King of France.
+The Minister stops the police from taking the girl to prison and offers her protection.
+The two sisters reunite in tears.
+Juliette describes her wicked life as empty and says that Justine will earn her reward of two million francs for a virtuous life despite her sufferings.

 Juliette takes Justine away to live with her in her palace and finally, Justine and Raymond are seen walking away peacefully.